The Antioch University LGBT Specialization in Clinical Psychology Philosophy

-A pioneer in social justice for over 150 years, Antioch University launched the Lesbian, Gay, Bisexual, and Trans (LGBT) Psychology Specialization at its Los Angeles campus in 2005, one of [not “the?] the nation’s first master’s level graduate psychology programs in LGBT-Affirmative theory and practice.
-This school of thought is derived from activist efforts following the Stonewall Rebellion in 1969, which saw the de-pathologization of homosexuality in psychiatry and which subsequently birthed a rich legacy of scholarship and clinical practice based in the study and strengthening of lesbian, gay, bisexual and transgender identity, wholeness, and social transformation throughout the lifespan.
+A pioneer in social justice for over 150 years, Antioch University launched the Lesbian, Gay, Bisexual, and Trans (LGBT) Specialization at its Los Angeles Campus in 2005, one of the nation’s first master’s level graduate psychology programs in LGBT-Affirmative Theory and Practice.
+This school of thought is derived from activist efforts following the Stonewall Rebellion in 1969 which saw the de-pathologization of homosexuality in psychiatry and which subsequently birthed a rich legacy of scholarship and clinical practice based in the study and strengthening of lesbian, gay, bisexual, and transgender identity, wholeness, and social transformation throughout the lifespan.

 LGBT-Affirmative Theory and Practice addresses itself to that contradiction that, despite improvements in civil rights and increased visibility, psychological problems persist for many LGBT individuals.
 Centuries of erasure of ancient homosexual, bisexual, and gender-variant wisdom traditions have caused trauma in the collective and personal psyche.
 While this injury can be hidden in society, it can result in a crisis of meaning on the personal and societal level.
 One provisional solution has been to seek assimilation; another has been to turn to postmodernism and queer theory.
 Some seek therapy.
 Research shows that LGBT clients seek therapy in disproportionate numbers to their non-LGBT counterparts.
 Research also shows that most therapists are not receiving competent training and supervision in affirmative practice.